-Step 1 – Watch Out For These Distributor Shenanigans
+Step 1 – Watch Out For Film Distributor Shenanigans

 Step 2 – Prep Your Movie For iTunes

-If you decide to sell your movie on iTunes without the assistance of a traditional aggregator, you will still need to utilize the services of an iTunes approved aggregator (or a sub aggregagor who works with an iTunes approved aggregator) and an iTunes approved encoding house.
-There is simply no way around this. iTunes will not do business with individual filmmakers.
+If you decide to sell your movie on iTunes without the assistance of a traditional middle-man, you will still need to utilize the services of an iTunes approved aggregator (or a sub-aggregagor who works with an iTunes approved encoding house.)
+There is simply no way around this. iTunes is not set up to do business with individual filmmakers.

-But just because you are forced to utilize a middle-man does not mean you need to sign over a percentage of your movie.
-A few years ago I worked as the director of operations for Distribber and I loved it.
-(Note: Distribber pays me to promote, so I’m biased.
-But if you follow the links on this page, you’ll also get a discount on the service.)
+With this said, just because you are required to utilize a 3rd party iTunes delivery service does not mean you need to sign over a percentage of your movie ownership.
+A few years ago I worked as the director of operations for Distribber and I loved the experience and still love the company.

 For a High Definition iTunes Delivery:

 - File: Pro Res 422 HQ

 - Film: 23.98

 - Audio: Must have 8 channels of audio, or if not shot with 5.1 then you may submit in Stereo: